-Let $D = N\left(\alpha + (1 - \alpha)\hat{\delta}\right)$ characterize the impact of a change in the social security contribution on the low-income individuals' pension, and $\varepsilon{\tau,n} = \frac{\partial \overline{\tau}}{\partial n} \frac{1+n}{\overline{\tau}}$ the elasticity of the equilibrium social security contribution to the population growth.
-The next proposition addresses the effect of aging on the social security contribution rate and on the overall employment among the elderly at steady state.
+Let $D = N\left(\alpha + (1 - \alpha)\widehat{\delta}\right)$ characterize the impact of a change in the social security contribution on the low income individuals' pension, and be the elasticity of the equilibrium social security contribution to the economic growth, which can be written as a function of the parameters of the model.
+The next proposition summarizes the effects on the overall employment among the elderly at steady state, in a "fair" social security system.